 (e) This section may be enforced in the same manner as other sections of this article pursuant to section 23.06

-Section 10.
-Repealing Section 320.414 (Nonconforming signs), Chapter 320 (General Provisions), Ordinance Code.

-Section 320.414, Part 4 (Permits), Chapter 320 (General Provisions), Ordinance Code, a copy of which is attached hereto as Exhibit 4, is hereby repealed and reserved in its entirety.

-Section 11.
+Section 8.
 Section 614.142 (Unlawful sign messages), Amended.
 Section 614.142 (Unlawful sign messages), Ordinance Code, is amended, in part, to read as follows:

 TITLE XVI – JUDICIAL CODE